MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-plan-deploy/includes/3-plan.md

-Once you verified that Azure Stack HCI is suitable for hosting your workload, you need to consider infrastructure requirements, including compute, storage, and networking components.
+Once you verify that Azure Stack HCI is suitable for hosting your workload, you need to consider infrastructure requirements, including compute, storage, and networking components.
 These considerations are workload dependent, so in the case of Contoso, they should account for distinct performance requirements of Microsoft SQL Server and VDI.

 ## Plan for Azure Stack HCI